the-frey/N-Triples-Turtle-Syntax-Highlighting-for-Sublime-Text/README.md

 ## Usage

 Create a new directory, `N3` in your `~/Library/Application Support/Sublime Text 2/Packages/User` folder.
-Place this file inside and re-start Sublime.
+Place the `n3.tmLanguage` file inside and re-start Sublime.

 ## Licence